 For Malaysian, you do require an advanced authority to enter Australia.
 You can obtain an Electronic Travel Authority (ETA) that provides the required authorisation to travel to and enter Australia here.
 It cost AUD20 and is a multiple entry authorisation for one year.
 Else, there are independent agents providing similar services for only MYR20.
 Once you obtained an ETA, nothing is stamped on your passport but the Australian immigration computer system will be updated with the approval.

 Before passport control in Perth airport, you do need to fill up a custom declaration form (distributed in the plane), among others to declare any food items you’re bringing in.
 Knowing Australia’s strict customs regulations and heavy penalty in respect of item 6 (food items) in the declaration form, we dutifully declared.
 We’ve also prepared in advanced a list of canned, instant and other dry food items we bought along.

 As we passed through the other inspection lane, a dog stationed there sniffed from a distance and we were allowed to exit.
 The officers here didn’t even inspect our luggage nor asked about our food items.
 It’s just a hello, hi, good-day.
 We guess, the dog would have detected any prohibited food items if we had tried to bluff.
-The meticulously prepared list was not even out of my pocket.
+The meticulously prepared food list was not even out of my pocket.